Configure keyboard shortcuts

 Predefined keymaps do not cover every possible platform, version, and configuration.
 Some shortcuts can conflict with global system actions and shortcuts for third-party software.
 To fix these conflicts, you can reassign or disable the conflicting shortcut.

-PhpStorm detects the conflicts and notifies you with a popup message:
+PhpStorm detects conflicts with system shortcuts and notifies you with a popup message:

 Click Modify shortcuts to open the Keymap settings dialog where you can make the necessary adjustments:

-Find below a few examples of the known shortcut conflicts for macOS and Ubuntu.
-We also recommend checking that function keys are enabled on your system.
+Here are a few examples of possible system shortcut conflicts with the default keymap in PhpStorm.
+Make sure that function keys are enabled on your system.